-- Colorblind Web Page Filter: Used in combination with the Color Lab, this tool provides Webmasters with the means to view a Web site in various colorblind states.
+- Colorblind Web Page Filter: This tool provides Webmasters with the means to view a Web site in various colorblind states.

 - nColor: This color checker allows users to pick and lock three colors to test them against various vision deficiencies.
 Users also can track the contrast of the text colors against certain backgrounds for contrast and legibility.